 Wyoming | $115 | $116 |

-Your pet insurance may cover part of the cost of an emergency veterinary visit, as long as the visit is not associated with a preexisting condition.
-However, most plans require you to pay for the visit out of pocket — with the insurance company reimbursing you at a later date — so you will need to have funds on hand to pay for your pet's care.
+Your pet insurance may cover part of the cost of an emergency veterinary visit as long as the visit is not associated with a preexisting condition.
+However, most plans require you to pay for the visit out of pocket — with the insurance company reimbursing you at a later date — so you will need to be prepared to pay for your pet’s care.

 Signs of a Pet Emergency